 Hemophilia is a genetic disorder.
-If someone has hemophilia, their blood doesn’t clot properly as they don’t have enough blood clotting protein which works in tandem with platelets to stop bleeding by forming a blood clot at the site of an injury.
+If someone has hemophilia, their blood doesn’t clot properly as they don’t have enough blood-clotting protein which works in tandem with platelets to stop bleeding by forming a blood clot at the site of an injury.
 People suffering from hemophilia are also susceptible to internal bleeding.
 For instance, the bleeding can be life-threatening if it starts to occur in vital body organs such as the brain.

-The medical condition is generally found in men due to the lack of double X chromosome in their genetic structure.
+The medical condition is generally found in men due to the lack of a double X chromosome in their genetic structure.
 However, in certain cases, hemophilia can also be acquired by genetic mutation but the possibility is very less.

 Symptoms of Hemophilia

 The symptoms of hemophilia depend upon the level of clotting factors.
 For instance, if the clotting factor of the patient suffering from hemophilia is mildly reduced, he may experience incessant bleeding only in the case of surgeries or traumas.
-However, if the number of clotting factors is large, the severity of hemophilia increases and the patient may experience spontaneous bleeding.
+However, if the number of clotting factors is large, the severity of hemophilia increases, and the patient may experience spontaneous bleeding.

 Some of the symptoms of spontaneous bleeding include: